asdfugil/AltLinux/README.md

 ## Install AltLinux

 Download and install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).

-TIP: It takes a long time to get started for the first time.
-Patience is key.
+You can read the [Tips And Tricks](#tips-and-tricks) section for additional information.

 ## Run the script without installing
 Install the dependencies: